-Open wp-config.php file and look for the following line of code;
+Open the wp-config.php file and look for the following line of code;

 After updating the wp-config.php file you should now refresh your site and will see the errors

-To illustrate WordPress white screen of death, I have created a small deliberate error in the functions.php of twenty sixteen theme that automatically resulted to white screen of death.
+To illustrate WordPress white screen of death, I have created a small deliberate error in the functions.php of twenty sixteen themes that automatically resulted in a white screen of death.

 To understand the cause of this error I have edited the wp-config.php to enable the debug mode;

 When you refresh the site you can now see the error and correct it since it is shown on the precise path.

 In conclusion as outlined in this article WordPress white screen of death should never be a reason for any panic, with carefully guided thought, you can easily identify the cause of this error and quickly fix it.

 In rare situations where this problem cannot be fixed you can reinstall your WordPress manually and connect to the same database you were using before, thereby safeguarding against loss of data.